TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-advisorrecommendationsissues.md

 2. Click Cost Management + Billing in the list of services.
 Then in the list under Cost Management, select Advisor Recommendations.
 3. This will show the Advisor cost recommendations

-Learn how to act on a recommendation : [Act on recommendations](https://docs.microsoft.com/azure/cost-management/tutorial-acm-opt-recommendations#act-on-a-recommendation)<br>
+Learn how to [Act on recommendations](https://docs.microsoft.com/azure/cost-management/tutorial-acm-opt-recommendations#act-on-a-recommendation)<br>

-Learn how to verify the action : [Verify the action](https://docs.microsoft.com/azure/cost-management/tutorial-acm-opt-recommendations#verify-the-action)<br>
+Learn how to [Verify the action](https://docs.microsoft.com/azure/cost-management/tutorial-acm-opt-recommendations#verify-the-action)<br>

 ## **Recommended documents**